Viloleal/vSNP/docs/windows10.md

 Launch app

 If needed `Enable-WindowsOptionalFeature`.
 Follow instructions provided by link.
-Run Powershell as administrator.
+Run Powershell as administrator (right-click on Powershell).

 Launch Ubuntu app.
 You will be prompted to make a username and password.